visma-allan-nevala/pum-aws/README.md

 ----------------------------------------------------------------
-Your AWS access key pair has been stored in the AWS configuration file C:\Users\alexander.lystad\.aws\credentials Note that it will expire at 2018-05-22 14:46:28+00:00 Usage example: aws --profile vadfs s3api list-buckets
+Your AWS access key pair has been stored in the AWS configuration file C:\Users\alexander.lystad\.aws\credentials Note that it will expire at 2018-05-22 14:46:28+00:00 Usage example: aws s3api list-buckets
 ----------------------------------------------------------------

-C:\Users\alexander.lystad\pum-aws>aws --profile vadfs s3api list-buckets
+C:\Users\alexander.lystad\pum-aws>aws s3api list-buckets
 {
     "Owner": {
         "DisplayName": "vlpaws+095344953043",